 Building A Cozy Self-Care Nest

 Birds have the inner knowledge to build a nest to protect themselves and their children from things that can harm them.
 We have our own way of doing this as well, sometimes in the form of a house or a blanket burrito on the couch.
-I thought I’d share some helpful tips that I’ve learned over the years for creating your own “nest”.
+I thought I’d share some helpful tips that I’ve learned over the years, dealing with my non-Hodgkin lymphoma, for creating your own “nest”.

 Building the nest itself